What is a Flawn?

 Will a Flawn grow in shade?

-Absolutely!
 Flawn Seed Kits are designed to grow in full sun to shade.
 Dutch White Clover and Micro Clover tolerate shade the best out of the varieties in the Flawn Seed Kits.
-Self-Heal prefers some shade but will grow just fine in sunny spots too.
+Self-Heal or "Heal-All" prefers part shade but will grow just fine in sunny spots too.
 Creeping Thyme will grow in partial shade but will flower more in full sun.
 If you want to ensure a successful and full density Flawn it is recommended to limb up trees about 8 ft all the way around and it is best if you have a 40-45 degree angle from the lowest branch to the sky so any limbs growing on the underside of the lowest branches should be removed to allow sunlight closer to the base of the tree.
 To increase the success rate of plantings under trees it is also a good idea to thin the canopy removing redundant branching especially any crossing branches that are rubbing.

 Will my Flawn spread into my neighbors lawn?

 Not likely.
 If your neighbors apply weed killers either themselves or have a company come then there will still be a very distinct line between the two.
 If they do not use any weed control then it will look like a wavy line as the Flawn species may slightly trickle over into the grass but if they fertilize their grass it will out-compete the wildflowers and stay just a grass lawn.
+It's best to let your neighbors know that you are converting to a flowering lawn and the benefits of doing so.
+This may help them ditch the chemicals!

 Does it matter what type of soil I have?

-Flawn Seed Kits are designed to grow in most any soil type of from sandy to silty to loamy and even clay!
+Flawn Seed Kits are designed to grow in most any soil type of from sandy to silty to loamy and even in clay!
 These little wildflowers are tough.
-Creeping Thyme prefers sandy soil over clay so if you have heavy clay soil it will still grow but be slower to establish and less aggressive.
+Creeping Thyme prefers sandy soil over clay so if you have heavy clay soil it will still grow but be slower to establish and less vigorous.
 If you have poor soil and want to improve it we recommend incorporating compost into the topsoil layer at the time of seeding to act as a soil enhancer and starter fertilizer for your Flawn.
 If your grass is thin and you know it is due to poor soil it is recommended to buy the next size up Flawn Seed Kit and spread the seed more heavily to create a thicker Flawn.

 What if my soil is acidic or alkaline?